borisd9/chrome-extension-bfc/README.md

 Other useful packages:

-- `zipper` - run `pnpm zip` to pack the `dist` folder into `extension-YYYYMMDD-HHmmss.zip` inside the newly created `dist-zip`
+- `zipper` - run `yarn zip` to pack the `dist` folder into `extension-YYYYMMDD-HHmmss.zip` inside the newly created `dist-zip`
-- `module-manager` - run `pnpm module-manager` to enable/disable modules
+- `module-manager` - run `yarn module-manager` to enable/disable modules
-- `e2e` - run `pnpm e2e` for end-to-end tests of your zipped extension on different browsers
+- `e2e` - run `yarn e2e` for end-to-end tests of your zipped extension on different browsers

 ## Troubleshooting